Signs of Alzheimer’s or Normal Forgetfulness?

 Compare normal aging vs Alzheimer's signs in 5 everyday situations

-Do you wonder if your parent or spouse’s increased forgetfulness or strange behavior is a normal part of aging or if they’re signs of Alzheimer’s disease or dementia?
+Do you wonder if your loved one's increased forgetfulness or strange behavior is a normal part of aging or if it’s a sign of Alzheimer’s disease or dementia?

-It's easy to make that assumption, but it's important to get more information before thinking the worst.
+It's easy to make that assumption, but it's essential to gather more information before jumping to conclusions.

-There are big differences between the normal forgetfulness that comes with age and the warning signs of cognitive impairment.
-Plus, there are many common and treatable health conditions that can cause dementia-like symptoms.
+There are significant differences between the everyday forgetfulness that comes with age and the warning signs of cognitive impairment.
+Plus, many common and treatable health conditions can cause dementia-like symptoms.

-So how do you know if the behavior you’re noticing in your older adult is normal or if they need to be evaluated by a doctor?
+So how do you know if the behavior you’re noticing in an older adult is typical, or if they need to be evaluated by a doctor?

 We found a helpful explanation of 10 early signs and symptoms of Alzheimer’s from the Alzheimer’s Association.

-From that list, we highlight 5 real-life examples that show the key differences between normal aging behavior and possible early signs of Alzheimer’s or dementia.
+From that list, we highlight five real-life examples that show the key differences between normal aging behavior and possible early signs of Alzheimer’s or dementia.

 It turns out that everyone loses some memory-making and cognitive abilities as they age.
-The decline starts by age 40 and keeps going.
+The decline typically begins by age 40 and continues.

 So, occasional forgetfulness like “Where did I leave my keys?” or “What did I come here to get?” probably isn’t something to worry about.